 - 1 cup cilantro, chopped

-- 1–2 canned chipotle pepper in adobo sauce, finely minced
+- 1–2 chipotle peppers in adobo sauce (from a can), finely minced

-- Juice of 1 limes + zest* (zest is optional)
+- Juice of 1 lime + zest* (zest is optional)

 - Kosher salt and fresh cracked black pepper to taste

 Shuck corn on the cob and remove silk.
 Rub the corn and peppers with oil, sprinkle the veg with a little salt.